 The project manager is the one responsible for having the final say during all phases of the software development following the Waterfall approach.
 Moreover, the interchangeability of team members is not possible.

 Also, the test plan is seldom reviewed during the test phase of the Waterfall model.
-Unlike this, the test plan pertaining to an Agile project is reviewed after each sprint.
+Unlike this, the test plan of an Agile project is reviewed after each sprint.

-Requirements pertaining to a Waterfall methodology are definite, which means any change regarding the same is unexpected.
+Requirements of the Waterfall methodology is definite, which means any change regarding the same is unexpected.